EUGINELETHAL/BLOG-API/README.md

 # BLOG-API

-This is an API that exposes articles and categories for a blog.
+This is aN API that made with Django Rest Framework that exposes articles and categories for a blog.
 It has the following functionality:

 1. Admin user - create using command line
-* log in
+* log in(Class-based API views)
-* create, view, edit, delete article
+* create, view, edit, delete article(Viewset Classes)
-* create, view, edit, delete category
+* create, view, edit, delete category(Viewset Classes)

 2. Category - name